mri-Qbox-Brasil/mri_Qdoorlock/README.md

 ## 📝 License

 This project retains the original GPL-3.0-or-later license from Overextended.
-Modifications by `.mur4i` / MRI Newage.
+Modifications by `.mur4i` `.gordela`